pagepiccinini/rcourse_lesson1/README.md

 This code is part of a series of lessons in the R course "R for Publication".
 The course information can be found here http://pagepiccinini.com/r-course/.
+Details about the lesson can be found here http://pagepiccinini.com/r-course/lesson-1-r-basics/.